Contents

 WHAT IS THE 75% RULE?

-When mapped to power zones, this translates to Zone 1 (<55% FTP) and Zone 2 (56-75% FTP), focusing on building aerobic capacity and mitochondrial density.
-The remaining 25% of your training should be allocated to higher-intensity work in heart rate Zones 4 (80-90% MHR) and 5 (90-100% MHR), corresponding to power Zones 4 (106-120% FTP) and 5 (>120% FTP), where substantial physiological adaptations occur through anaerobic system development.
+In power terms, that’s Zone 1 (under 55% FTP) and Zone 2 (56-75% FTP), where you build aerobic capacity and mitochondrial density.
+The remaining 25% goes to harder efforts in heart rate Zones 4 (80-90% MHR) and 5 (90-100% MHR), or power Zones 4 (106-120% FTP) and 5 (above 120% FTP) — the zones that drive the bigger anaerobic adaptations.

 Fuel Better, Ride Longer